code-enginner/alibaba/README.md

 ```sh
 admin/login
 ```
-After seeding database, enter the following information to log in:
+After seeding database, enter the following information to log in as admin:
 ```sh
 admin@admin.com
 11111111